USA Banner

 (c) impact on company’s projected financial condition (balance sheet) of completion of project, showing that company will have sufficient financial resources to remain in business.

-Each applicant must be registered in www.SAM.gov before submitting its application, provide a valid unique entity identifier number in its application, and always maintain an active SAM registration with current information during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.
+Each applicant must obtain a UEI and register in www.SAM.gov before submitting its application, provide its valid UEI number in its application, and continue to maintain an active SAM registration with current information at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency.

 Grant applications must be submitted electronically using Grants.gov (https://www.grants.gov).
 To apply through Grants.gov, applicants must: